 When I was a little girl my family moved A LOT.
 I didn’t like it, not ever.
-But as a child most of us are not given much of a choice when it comes to the affairs of our parents and so each year we moved, not just houses but states, schools, and nothing stayed the same.
+But as a child, most of us are not given much of a choice when it comes to the affairs of our parents and so each year we moved, not just houses but states and schools, and nothing stayed the same.

-Growing tired of the constant moving and never knowing stability, I just wanted to stay someplace and set down roots.
-I was tired of leaving my friends, scared about meeting new ones, and a place where children still believe in angels and faeries.
+At 6 years old, I was growing tired of the constant moving and never knowing stability, I just wanted to stay someplace and set down roots.
+I was tired of leaving my friends, scared about meeting new ones, and at a place where children still believe in angels and faeries.
 (I still do)

-When you live with a chronic illness, you sometimes feel like that disease wants to steal the light from your life.
+Sometimes when you live with a chronic illness, you feel like that disease wants to steal the light from your life.
 Many of us often feel so alone in the world and it is hard to shine when you don't feel like anyone understands you.